 Many of our task force members also maintain current certifications in Confined Space and Trench Rescue , as well as advanced medical training.
 Our team members bring over 125 combined years of disaster and technical rescue experience, from Hurricane Katrina, the Indonesian Earthquake and Tsunami in 2004 to the recent 2015 Nepal Earthquake.

 In August of 2015, six search canines and their handler partners were added to the Empact rescue capability.
 This is an exciting development in the history of our organization, and a critical component of a professional rescue team.In addition to the current new members, Empact Northwest Urban Search and Rescue Team was selected by the Search Dog Foundation to receive four fully trained and supported search and rescue dogs.

-The dogs play a vital role in quickly locating survivors of earthquakes, hurricanes, tornado's or floods.
-The window of survival for trapped disaster victims diminish exponentially by the day.
-Together with the human partners, they work systematic search grids in the debris until a victim is located.
+The dogs play a vital role in quickly locating survivors of earthquakes, hurricanes, tornadoes, or floods.
+The window of survival for trapped disaster victims diminishes exponentially by the day.
+Together with their human partners, our canine members significantly decrease the amount of time it takes to locate these precious lives.

 Disaster Medical Team